-WCET partnered with the National Research Center for Distance Education and Technological Advancements (DETA) to conduct a review equity-focused research in digital learning.
-This compilation is meant to inform higher education leaders and administrators about recent and relevant evidence-based practices in using educational technologies, especially in improving education for Black, Indigenous, and LatinX students.
+WCET partnered with the National Research Center for Distance Education and Technological Advancements (DETA) to conduct a review of equity-focused research in digital learning.
+This compilation, Research Review: Educational Technologies and Their Impact on Student Success for Racial and Ethnic Groups of Interest, is meant to inform higher education leaders and administrators about recent and relevant evidence-based practices in using educational technologies, especially in improving education for Black, Indigenous, and LatinX students.
 Understanding the research helps in understanding instructional and service techniques that can be replicated and scaled across postsecondary education in the U.S. to create equitable and inclusive learning experiences.
-WCET and DETA will share the lessons learned in this review and the hopes for additional research needed to better guide institutional leaders in improving their practices.
+WCET, DETA, and an expert from Every Learner Everywhere's Expert Network will share the lessons learned in this review and the hopes for additional research needed to better guide institutional leaders in improving their practices.

-Join us for a WCET and SAN member-only webcast for an overview of the report's findings on May 20 at 12:00 PM PDT / 1:00 PM MDT / 2:00 PM CDT / 3:00 PM EDT.
+Register for this WCET and SAN member-only webcast for an overview of the report's findings on May 20 at 12:00 PM PDT / 1:00 PM MDT / 2:00 PM CDT / 3:00 PM EDT.
 WCET webcasts take place via Zoom; members will receive a confirmation email with a Zoom link once your registration is approved.

 Follow the Twitter feed at #WCETwebcast.